-Actors should demonstrate conformance to the profile through a test-retest repeatability study which may be performed in a group of healthy volunteers.
-An important assumption underlying the claim is that the image analysis software has a within-subject test-retest coefficient of variation (wCV) of <0.07 (7%) (or RC of <19%).
-In order to test this assumption, N=40 normal subjects will be imaged twice on the same day (and additionally, some of these subjects may return for a third scan within one week).
+- 315 assessment of conformity would typically be appropriate when a new version of MRE is introduced, such as by a new vendor.
+An important assumption underlying the claim is that the image analysis software has a within-subject test-retest coefficient of variation (wCV) of <0.07 (7%) (or RC of <19%).In order to test this assumption, N=40 normal subjects will be imaged, with each subject imaged twice on the same day (and additionally, some of these subjects may return for a third scan within one - 320 week).
 Subject selection should be performed as outlined in Section 3.4.
-Subjects should be scanned at three time points: twice in one day and a third time less than one week later.
 The same scanner, driver hardware, parameters, and software should be used following the guidelines outlined in Section 3.5 for subject preparation and positioning.
 Following the liver MRE acquisition on day 1, subjects will be asked to stand and are repositioned for a second MRE exam.
 A third MRE exam should be performed within 7 days.
-The data is reconstructed and analyzed using the techniques outlined in Section 3.7 and 3.10 respectively.
+The data is reconstructed and analyzed using the techniques outlined in Section 3.7 and 240 week).
+Subject selection should be performed as a second MRE exam should be performed as a second method. - 325 3.10 respectively.